 For the pending order processing to be successful, an existing customer must be selected.

-Map Amazon’s listings (products) price to DEAR price tiers
+Map Amazon’s listings (products) price to DEAR price tiers.

 Location for Merchant Fulfilled Orders

 Fulfilment by Merchant (FbM) means that products are stored somewhere at the merchant (seller) location.
 You can specify a location just for Amazon eCommerce.
 Selecting a particular warehouse will limit the availability of stock in Amazon to that location.
-Selecting All locations will display total stock quantity across all of your locations
+Selecting All locations will display the total stock quantity across all of your locations.

 Location for Amazon Fulfilled Orders